Multi-factor investing, demystified: Part 2

 That goes for multi-factor investing, too.

-As I wrote about in part 1 of this series, multi-factor investing has surged in popularity over the past decade, due in large part to its lower cost structure, transparency and potential to outperform a passive benchmark.
+As we wrote in part 1 of this series, multi-factor investing has surged in popularity over the past decade, due in large part to its lower cost structure, greater transparency and potential to outperform a passive benchmark.
 However, like any strategy, it’s not without its pitfalls.
-For a closer look at a few of the stumbling blocks associated with multi-factor investing—as well as some of the tools and skills we believe are vital to achieving success—let’s go under the hood again with senior portfolio managers Jon Eggins and Nick Zylkowski.
+For a closer look at a few of the stumbling blocks associated with multi-factor investing—as well as some of the tools and skills we believe are vital to achieving success—let’s go under the hood again with portfolio managers Jordan McCall and Nick Zylkowski.

-Jon and Nick break the potential pitfalls down into three categories:
+McCall and Zylkowski break the potential pitfalls into three categories:

 - Pitfalls of single-factor portfolios

 - Pitfalls of multi-factor portfolios

 - Pitfalls without dynamic or active portfolio management